julioarregoitia/SwiftUIOTPEntry/README.md

     /// `Font of each number in the row` let font: UIFont

+    /// `The text with a box is empty to say with VoiceOver` let textAccessibilityForEmptyBox: String

+    /// `The text for VoiceOver to say a position` let textAccessibilityPosition: String

     /// `The number of square boxes to fill with numbers` let count: Int